 Things to be concerned about include loss of control of the anal muscles and incontinence.

 As the tumors advance, the patient may experience fluid secretions in the anal area.

 Symptoms in the lower half of the body include fatigue in the lower back, abdominal pressure, and itching in the anal area.

-Early diagnosis increases the chances of treatment success and survival.
-This is why it’s important to consult your doctor if you have any concerns or bothersome signs or symptoms.
+Early diagnosis increases the chances of treatment success significantly.
+This is why it’s important to consult your doctor if you have any concerns or notice any discomfort or unusual symptoms.

 In a small number of cases, anal cancer isn’t diagnosed until the advanced stages when the tumor has reached the lymph nodes.
 Treatment is often much more aggressive in thee cases.

 However, medical cancer knowledge advances every day, and new technologies, treatments, and drugs are constantly being developed to better help patients.